Data Protected - Switzerland

 Pursuant to other provisions of the revised DPA, the controller is also required to publish the contact information of its data protection advisor and the name and contact information of its representative, if any.

-The revised DPA does define a number of cases in which no or only limited information is required by private controllers, specifically: (i) insofar as the data subject already has the information; (ii) insofar as the processing is required under Swiss law; (iii) insofar as the controller is a private person bound by a statutory confidentiality obligation; (iv) where the controller can rely on certain media privileges; (v) in cases of indirect data collection if informing the data subject is not possible or would require a disproportionate effort; (vi) in the case of an overriding third party interest; and (vii) in the case of an overriding private interest of the controller, provided no data is shared with third party controllers (except for group companies).
+The revised DPA does define a number of cases in which no or only limited information is required by private controllers, specifically: (i) insofar as the data subject already has the information; (ii) insofar as the processing is required under Swiss law (which will result in many collections for standard employment purposes not requiring any notice); (iii) insofar as the controller is a private person bound by a statutory confidentiality obligation; (iv) where the controller can rely on certain media privileges; (v) in cases of indirect data collection if informing the data subject is not possible or would require a disproportionate effort; (vi) in the case of an overriding third party interest; and (vii) in the case of an overriding private interest of the controller, provided no data is shared with third party controllers (except for group companies).

 No information on automated individual decisions has to be given in the cases in which the decision: (i) is taken with the explicit consent of the data subject; or (ii) occurs in connection with the conclusion or performance of an agreement with the data subject with the decision actually approving the data subject’s request.